 Why coffee?
-The coffee intensifies the chocolate flavor and makes the pudding more well rounded.
+The coffee intensifies the chocolate flavor and makes the pudding more well-rounded.

 Then whisk in the melted chocolates.

 Press the pudding through a fine sieve.
-Although this step is not necessary, it ensure that your pudding will be silky smooth and free of lumps.
+Although this step is not necessary, it ensures that your pudding will be silky smooth and free of lumps.
 Press cling wrap directly onto the warm pudding and place in the fridge.
 By placing the cling wrap onto the pudding, it prevents a skin from developing.
 Chill for 2 hours or until cold.

 Once the pudding has chilled, either scoop or pipe the filling into the crusts.
 Be careful not to fill them above where the crust ends.
 Chill again for at least 1 hour.

 Remove mini pies from muffin tin and peel away the paper liners.
 Top with whipped cream no more than 3 hours before serving.
 Dust with cocoa powder and enjoy 🙂